TaeChung/holytoaster/README.md

 ## Description (About Praise the AI)

-  Praise the AI is a tech blog where unique individuals of all backgrounds can gather and discuss Artificial Intelligence, by selectin a blog and making comments.
+  Praise the AI is a tech blog where unique individuals of all backgrounds can gather and discuss Artificial Intelligence, by selecting a blog and making comments.

 ### How to use